Information Filtering via Variational Regularization for Robot Manipulation: Experiments

 \subsection{Ablation Studies}

 We conduct ablation studies on four tasks: Adroit-Door, Adroit-Pen, MetaWorld-Disassemble, and MetaWorld-StickPull.
-These tasks cover both high-dimensional and low-dimensional control settings, and we use only 10 demonstrations for each task.
-The results are summarized in Tab. \ref{tab:ablation_t} and Fig. \ref{fig:kl}.
+These tasks cover both high-dimensional and low-dimensional control settings.
+The results are summarized in Tab.~\ref{tab:ablation_t}, Tab.~\ref{tab:ablation_reg} and Fig. \ref{fig:kl}.

-\textbf{Necessity of Diffusion Timesteps in VR.} As shown in Tab. \ref{tab:ablation_t} , w/o $t$ denotes the variant that does not inject diffusion-timestep information into the VR module.
-We observe that it can still improve over the baseline($\uparrow$2.63); however, injecting $t$ leads to a substantial additional gain($\uparrow$7.83).
-This suggests that the noise embedded in backbone features may vary across different diffusion timesteps, and thus explicitly providing timestep information helps the module better disentangle noise from the features.
+\textbf{Necessity of Context Injection in VR.} As shown in Tab. \ref{tab:ablation_t} , w/o $C$ denotes the variant that does not inject context information into the VR module.
+We observe that it can still improve over the baseline ($\uparrow$2.63); however, injecting $C$ leads to a substantial additional gain ($\uparrow$7.83).
+This suggests that the noise embedded in intermediate features may vary across different conditions, and thus explicitly providing context information helps the module better disentangle noise from the features.

+\textbf{Comparison with Different Regularization Methods.} We compare VR with several commonly used regularization techniques, including dropout on noisy features (Dropout), directly reducing the width of intermediate blocks (Reduce-Width), and a vanilla information bottleneck (IB)\citep{tishby2015deep}.
+The results are reported in Tab.~\ref{tab:ablation_reg}.
+As can be seen, although other regularization methods may yield gains on some tasks, their performance remains far inferior to VR, largely because they lack VR's flexible mechanisms for adaptive filtering and conditional injection.

 \textbf{Impact of Different KL Weights.} The KL Weight $\beta$ controls the strength of information filtering: larger values correspond to stronger regularization, allowing less information to pass through.
 We conduct an ablation study on the effect of $\beta$, and the results are shown in Fig. \ref{fig:kl}.
-We observe that different tasks peak at different ranges of $\beta$; nevertheless, setting $\beta=1\mathrm{e}{-9}$ consistently improves performance across most tasks.
+We observe that different tasks peak at different ranges of $\beta$; nevertheless, setting $\beta=1\mathrm{e}{-9}$ for consistently improves baseline's performance across most tasks.